Written by Evi Idoghor

 “When You don’t move the mountains, I’m needing You to move, when You don’t part the waters, I wish I could walk through, when You don’t give the answers, as I cry out to you, I will trust, I will trust, I will trust in You.”

 The above lyrics are from the song—Trust In You by Lauren Daigle.
-I remember the days I didn’t want to hear those particular lyrics to her hit song Trust In You because I was wrestling between what I wanted and God's Will for my life.
+I remember the days I didn’t want to hear those particular lyrics to her hit song because I was wrestling between what I wanted and God's Will for my life.
 Many years after I had graduated from college, I could not land my dream job.
 I studied engineering and was waiting to get that big break; you know the one that you get from a prestigious company like Shell or Chevron, then you start living your best life at a young age—That opportunity never came looking for me.

 There was a time when I got so close to landing one of those dream jobs, but the rug was pulled from underneath me.
 It happened multiple times, yet, I did not want to move back home to explore other opportunities.
 So I kept struggling; believing that God would open the door that I wanted to walk through so badly.